Mistakes, miscommunications, and modifications in production

 Requirements changes can necessitate adjustments to job structure considering those changes.

-Provisioning Preparation → Actionable work
+Provisioning: Preparation → Actionable work

 Once the parties responsible have committed to perform the necessary work, preparation is performed to define the steps necessary, required interdependencies, and secure the resources necessary for implementing these steps.
 Work becomes actionable by provisioning the inputs necessary for execution.